spences10/scottspence.com/posts/take-back-the-web.md

 that too.
 When you're using a "free" service, it feels like you're gaming the system – getting something for nothing while others pay for premium features.
 But here's the rub: these services aren't free.
-You're paying in a different currency – your personal data, your attention and your digital autonomy.
+You're paying in a different currency – your personal data and your attention.

 Chrome's recent move to manifest v3 meaning ad blockers will cease to be as effective is the perfect example of how "free" services (like